Last modified: 31 May 2022 13:19

-The course begins with consideration of boundary layer development over a flat plate and curved surfaces, leading to boundary layer separation and forces on immersed bodies.
-This is followed by study of water wave theory with application to coastal and offshore engineering.
-These topics are also part of the EG40JJ Fluid Dynamics course.
-The second part of the course focuses on open channel flow and sediment transport, covering the St Venant equations, calculation of gradually varied flow profiles, fundamental aspects of sediment transport, and the calculation of bed load and suspended load transport.
+The course develops topics in hydraulics of interest to civil engineers.
+It demonstrates the link between well-developed theoretical studies and their practical application in river, environmental, offshore and coastal engineering.
+The course begins with water wave theory with particular application to coastal and offshore engineering.
+This is followed by consideration of boundary layer development over a flat plate and curved surfaces, leading to boundary layer separation and forces on immersed bodies.
+These topics are also part of the EM40JJ Fluid Dynamics course.
+The second part of the course is mainly concerned with the analysis of open channel and river flows and sediment transport.
+The mechanics of open channel flow are first addressed, mainly focussed on steady, rapidly and gradually varied flow problems applied to artificial and natural channels.
+This is followed by consideration of fundamental aspects of sediment transport, including threshold criteria and the calculation of bed load and suspended load transport.

 |Session||First Sub Session||Credit Points||10 credits (5 ECTS credits)|